What Is Lead Management? Definition, Process and Best Practices

 • CRM updates and activity logging

 Speed kills in B2B sales.
-Online leads can go cold within just 90 minutes (source), and 35 to 50% of sales go to the vendor who responds first (source).
+According to Lead Response Management research, online leads can go cold within just 90 minutes, and according to HubSpot research, 35 to 50% of sales go to the vendor who responds first.

 Generic outreach gets ignored.
 Leads expect relevant, personalized communication that addresses their specific needs and challenges.